Joint Learning of Label and Environment Causal Independence for Graph Out-of-Distribution Generalization: Detailed experiment settings

 \subsection{Fairness discussion}

-In all experiments in this paper, we do not cherry-pick results.
-All reported results are obtained from 3 runs and are selected by automatic hyperparameter sweeping with respect to validation results.
+In all experiments in this paper, all reported results are obtained from 3 runs and are selected by automatic hyperparameter sweeping with respect to ID and OOD validation results.
 We also provide a fairness discussion about the usage of environment information in Appx.~\ref{app:environment-significance}.